symfony/symfony-docs/components/serializer.rst

     interface was introduced in Symfony 2.7.

-Sometimes serialized attributes must be named differently than properties or getter and setter methods of PHP classes.
+Sometimes serialized attributes must be named differently than properties or getter / setter methods of PHP classes.

 The Serializer Component provides a handy way to translate or map PHP field names to serialized names: The Name Converter System.